 Stopping engine

 Before stopping the engine, first let it cool off for a few minutes at idle or low speed.
 Stopping the engine immediately after operating at high speed is not recommended.
+EMU27848 turn the main switch to "OFF" (off).

 Procedure